Plâtre ou pas ?

 About the installation

-The second installation presented in the Atelier Martine Aublet, Plâtre ou pas ? examines the issue of the copy through the art of plaster casting, with particular emphasis on the fields of ethnology and archaeology.
+The second installation presented in the Martine Aublet Workshop, Plâtre ou pas ? examines the issue of copying through the art of plaster casting, with a particular emphasis placed on the fields of ethnology and archaeology.

-Long consigned to the context of the workshop, plaster casting is an ancient practice which has been used since Antiquity Initially a tool, it has long been discredited as being removed from the original work, which was considered as the only authentic artistic expression.
+Long consigned to the workshop, plaster casting is an ancient practice which has been used since Antiquity.
+Initially a tool, it was long discredited for being far removed from the original work, which was originally considered as the only authentic artistic expression.
 In the 19th century, its disciplinary field was enlarged: in the face of scientific demand, the production of imprints for the purposes of documentation and dissemination became more widespread.

-The installation contains almost 60 plaster casts of very varied sizes, from reproductions of tiny objects – decorative items, seals and statuettes – to large bas-reliefs and life-sized sculptures.
+The installation contains almost 60 plaster casts of various sizes, from reproductions of tiny objects – decorative items, seals and statuettes – to large bas-reliefs and life-sized sculptures.

-The objects are presented in eight display cases according to the following themes: Creating collections: inheritance and accumulation; Colonial sculpture; Replicating objects; Replicating monuments; Plaster casting: the art of illusion; Replicating and exchanging masterpieces; Distributing, studying, preserving; Strangeness and curiosities.
+The objects are presented in eight display cases according to the following themes: Creating collections: inheritance and accumulation; Colonial sculpture; Replicating objects; Replicating monuments; Plaster casting: the art of illusion; Replicating and exchanging masterpieces; Distributing, studying, preserving; Peculiar objects and curiosities.

 Finally, three audiovisual programmes complete the installation: a slide show of photographs relating to artists Paul Ducuing (1867-1949) and Gustave Hierholtz (1887-1956), echoing the plaster casts from the colonial period; a programme dedicated to the photographs of Désiré Charnay and to the plaster casts of the great Mexican sites; extracts from two fiction films, Somewhere by Sofia Coppola and Journey to Italy by Roberto Rossellini in which plaster casting and the taking of imprints are highlighted.